raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 Wait for a minute or two for the solder to cool and then gently try to move the wire to test if it is securely attached to the contact.
 If the wire does move, you can either reheat the applied solder with the soldering iron and realign the wire, or apply more solder to the connection.

 Try not to touch the plastic coating of the wires or any plastic between the two contacts with the soldering iron or the plastic will melt and start to smoke.
-More tips and guidance can be found on [this tutorial](https://projects.raspberrypi.org/en/projects/getting-started-with-soldering).
+More tips and guidance can be found in [this soldering tutorial](https://projects.raspberrypi.org/en/projects/getting-started-with-soldering).

 Once the wires have been soldered to the motors securely, trim the end of the wires with scissors.
-Accidental touching of the wires on the metal casing can short the circuit and stop the motor from receiving consistent power.
+If the wires accidentally touch the metal casing while power is running this can short the circuit and stop the motor from receiving consistent power.

 Reattach the plastic clips to the motors.
 It's also a good idea to wrap the end of the motors where you attached the wire in tape, to protect the connection and help keep the solder in good condition.